-Risks Related to Each of the IGH Merger Agreement and CannAssist Purchase Agreements
+Risks Related to the IGH Merger Agreement

-The fact that each of IGH and CannAssist is a private company limits our access to some information that may be relevant to the transaction.
+The fact that IGH is a private company limits our access to some information that may be relevant to the transaction.
 This may result in a transaction that is not as profitable as we suspect.

-By definition, very little public information exists about private companies, which required us to make decisions on whether to pursue the transactions contemplated by each of the IGH Merger Agreement and CannAssist Purchase Agreement on the basis of limited information provided by the respective parties, which may result in one or both of the business combinations being less profitable than we suspected, if at all.
+By definition, very little public information exists about private companies, which required us to make decisions on whether to pursue the transactions contemplated by the IGH Merger Agreement on the basis of limited information provided by the respective parties, which may result in one or both of the business combinations being less profitable than we suspected, if at all.

-We may not be able to realize the anticipated benefits from the transactions contemplated by each of the IGH Merger Agreement and the CannAssist Purchase Agreement.
+We may not be able to realize the anticipated benefits from the transactions contemplated by the IGH Merger Agreement.

-The successful completion of the transactions contemplated by each of the IGH Merger Agreement and CannAssist Purchase Agreement may not yield the anticipated benefits or the benefits may not occur in the anticipated time frame.
+The successful completion of the transactions contemplated by the IGH Merger Agreement may not yield the anticipated benefits or the benefits may not occur in the anticipated time frame.
 Moreover, the ability to realize the benefits in the expected time frame may be materially adversely affected by a number of factors.
-Each of the proposed acquisitions to date has placed, and future acquisitions could continue to place, significant demands on both our and each of IGH's and CannAssist's administrative, operational and financial resources and may also result in the assumption of unexpected liabilities and may divert management's attention from the operation of the Company's and each of IGH's and CannAssist's businesses.
+Each of the proposed acquisitions to date has placed, and future acquisitions could continue to place, significant demands on both our and IGH's administrative, operational and financial resources and may also result in the assumption of unexpected liabilities and may divert management's attention from the operation of the Company's and IGH's business.

-Risks related to the Offering and Ownership of our Common Stock
+Risks related to the Ownership of our Common Stock